-The Group recorded a share of profit of HK\$25 million from its investment in TIH Limited ("TIH"), an associate of the Company and listed on the Mainboard of the SGX-ST for the Year (2020 - HK\$25 million), mainly attributable to fair value gain on its equity investments and investment funds.
-The Group's interests in TIH as at 31 December 2021 increased to HK\$291 million (31 December 2020 - HK\$275 million).
+The Group recorded a share of profit of HK\$10 million from its investment in TIH Limited ("TIH", together with its subsidiaries, the "TIH Group"), a 39.9% owned associate of the Company and listed on the Mainboard of the SGX-ST for the Year (2021 - HK\$25 million).
+The Group's interests in TIH as at 31 December 2022 amounted to HK\$298 million (31 December 2021 - HK\$291 million).

-TIH currently has two business segments, that is, investment business and fund management.
+The TIH Group currently has two business segments, that is, investment business and fund management.
+The TIH Group's income is mostly derived from the realisation and/or revaluation of its investments and fee income.
 Under investment business, TIH is seeking capital appreciation and investment income from special situation investments in both public and private companies, acquisitions of secondary portfolio and non-core assets, private credit and long-term strategic private equity.
-Under fund management, TIH's aim is to procure recurring fee-based income from managing third party investment funds under its wholly-owned subsidiary, TIH Investment Management Pte.
-Ltd., which holds a capital markets services licence from the Monetary Authority of Singapore.
+As economic headwinds slowed growth in 2022 and valuations also declined, venture capital firms have held back on deploying capital, leading to a decline in private equity deals in investments.
+TIH will continue to monitor the market for investment opportunities, capitalising on its expertise and experiences in cross-border private equity transactions.
+Under fund management, TIH's wholly-owned subsidiary, TIH Investment Management Pte.
+Ltd., which holds a capital markets services licence from the Monetary Authority of Singapore, continues to procure recurring fee-based income from managing or advising third party investment funds.
+Higher contribution from fund management business was recorded by TIH for the Year.